We felt it was time to sit down and share our story of parental alienation, from it’s inception:

 Our targeted parent is a retiree, who is not yet eligible for Medicare.
 The above is his plan document.
 Therefore, our insurance is administered by Medical Mutual.
 Period.
 I don’t see any options available to us, do you?
 Our alienating parent wasn’t aware of that, was she?
 But that didn’t stop her from pontificating about our so-called choice when it came to our deductible.

 And then we come to the actuality of our insurance plan: our coinsurance is more than our deductible.
-Here are just a couple examples of the incredible number of bills we incurred as a result of my husband’s brain tumor and subsequent treatment for brain cancer (which is still currently ongoing):
+Here are just a couple examples of the incredible number of bills we incurred as a result of my husband’s brain tumor and subsequent treatment for brain cancer (from which he subsequently died):

 On the first bill, our deductible was less than our coinsurance.
 On the second bill, our deductible had already been met, but we still owed almost $700.00 as coinsurance.